AdrianMarotzke/SNTRUP_on_FPGA/README.md

 Only the parameter set sntrup761 is currently supported fully, others can be selected with the constant "use_parameter_set" in the file constants.pkg.vhd.

 Batch key generation and the batch size can be set with the constant "BATCH_SIZE".
-Batch sizes of 5, 21 and 42 are recomended.
+Batch sizes of 5, 21 and 42 are recommended.
 Set to 0 to disable batch keygen.

 The constant "keygen_vector_width" sets the vector width during rq inversion.
 2 to the power of this constant are the number of parallel divsteps.